iterorganization/IMAS-Cpp/doc/doc_common/dev_guide.rst

-IMAS C++ HLI development guide
+IMAS Cpp development guide
 ===============================

 Repositories
 ------------

-The IMAS C++ HLI consists of a number of dependencies which are developed in separate
+The IMAS-Cpp consists of a number of dependencies which are developed in separate
 repositories:

 -   `imas-core <https://github.com/iterorganization/IMAS-Core>`__: the